mikarinneoracle/virus-scanning-on-OKE-with-autoscaler/README.md

 - In Cloud UI create Application <code>scanning-ms</code>

+- In Cloud UI enable also logging for the <code>scanning-ms</code> application

 - In Cloud Shell and Code Editor:

 - Follow the instructions in the Cloud UI  "Getting started" for the application <code>scanning-ms</code>